betamore/fewd-css-position/readme.md

 Keep in mind there are multiple ways to go about doing this, different combinations to create the same outcome.
 There is no one "right" way.

-5. Create a new repository on GitHub and upload your project.
+6. Push your project to GitHub.

-6. Post your repo's URL on Slack to "turn in" your assignment.
+7. Share your repo's URL on Slack to "turn in" your assignment.

-7. Extra credit: try to do this assignment again, only this time using flexbox properties.
+8. **Extra credit:** try to do this assignment again, only this time using [flexbox properties](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).